JonasProgrammer/docker-machine-driver-hetzner/README.md

 - `--hetzner-volumes`: Volume IDs or names which should be attached to the server
 - `--hetzner-networks`: Network IDs or names which should be attached to the server private network interface
 - `--hetzner-use-private-network`: Use private network
+- `--hetzner-force-public-ssh`: Use public IP address for SSH connections even when the private network is enabled

 #### Existing SSH keys